-- A. All applicants for aid from the Student Aid Fund must be enrolled in the Theological School of the Protestant Reformed Churches in America. - B. Each applicant must give an estimated statement of his needs for the coming school year. - C. Each applicant must agree to furnish to the committee and to synod all requested information concerning his financial needs and assets so long as he is receiving assistance from the fund.
+- A. All applicants for aid from the Student Aid Fund and Seminary Student Assistance Fund must be enrolled in the Theological School of the Protestant Reformed Churches in America. - B. Each student must give an estimated statement of his needs for the coming school year, including all assets, anticipated income, and disbursements. - C. Each applicant must agree to furnish to the committee and to synod all requested information concerning his financial needs and assets so long as he is receiving assistance from the fund(s).

-- D. Each applicant shall sign an agreement: - 1.
-That he will repay in full whatever money he has received from the Student Aid Fund should he refuse to enter the service of our churches or transfer to another school or church prior to his installation as a minister. - 2.
-That he will submit himself to the decision of synod in case he must discontinue his studies for reason of illness or crippling disability. - E. The maximum aid which may be granted to any student shall be determined annually by the synod upon the recommendation of the Student Aid Committee. - VI.
-Distribution from the Student Aid Fund is to be made directly by the synodical treasurer under the authorization and control of this committee. - VII.
+- D. Each applicant shall sign an agreement: - That he will repay in full whatever money he has received from the Student Aid Fund or Seminary Student Assistance Fund should he refuse to enter the service of our churches or transfer to another school or church prior to his installation as a minister.
+(For synod's interpretation of V, D, 1, cf. Acts of Synod, 2002, Art.
+49.) - 2.
+That he will submit himself to the decision of synod regarding the necessity of repayment should he discontinue his studies for other reasons. - E. The support that may be granted from the Student Aid Fund to any student shall be determined annually by the synod upon the recommendation of the Student Aid Committee. - VI.
+Distribution from the Student Aid Fund and Seminary Student Assistance Fund is to be made directly by the synodical treasurer as authorized by this committee. - VII.
 The activities of this committee are at all times to be kept confidential, and synodical treatment of particular cases is to be handled only in executive session.